Jim Troumbly: Influence on the Community

 Throughout his playing career, Troumbly coached and played with many individuals who would later contribute greatly to the game of Hockey regionally, nationally, and internationally.

-Rube Bjorkman – a well-respected teammate with Troumbly on the Taconite Hornets, spoke of Troumbly in the following letter “I played with (Troumbly) on the Taconite Hornets from 1955 to 1963.
+Rube Bjorkman – a teammate with Troumbly on the Taconite Hornets, spoke of Troumbly in the following letter “I played with (Troumbly) on the Taconite Hornets from 1955 to 1963.
 There was not a better Senior A hockey player in Minnesota during that period of time…Youth hockey players in the Greenway School area were motivated by all who came in contact with him through hockey…and I rank Slimmy with the best of the complete hockey players I have known."

-Bob Gernander – a well-respected hockey coach and NHL scout, in 2007 spoke of Troumbly’s athleticism and style of play with the following “At a time prior to strong television coverage, Troumbly was a player that all could emulate.
+Bob Gernander – a hockey coach and NHL scout, in 2007 spoke of Troumbly's athleticism and style of play with the following “At a time prior to strong television coverage, Troumbly was a player that all could emulate.
 His create and unselfish style of play was a model for all at an important transitional period of the game.
 I was personally influenced by Troumbly and credit him with developing many of the tactics and philosophies that I used as a High School, Junior and Pro coach.
 I still find his influence important in my present job evaluating talent for the NHL.”